spsforks/QB64-Wiki/_INSTRREV.md

 * The subString$ should be smaller or equal in [LEN](LEN) to the baseString$, or 0 is returned.
 * A start% value of 0 or less starts search from the end of the baseString$ (same as not passing a start% parameter).

 ## Example(s)

-*Example 1:* Separating a file name from a full path.
+Separating a file name from a full path.

 ```vb